 While many treatment centers don’t become involved in a patient’s recovery journey until the point of intake, we actually provide guidance and support during the intervention stage.
 Whether or not an intervention is effective is highly dependent on the amount of preparation and planning that is put into the intervention, which is why we have a team of professionals dedicated solely to helping you and your family with intervention planning.
 During a highly emotional and otherwise overwhelming time, you will be working closely with an appointed interventionist who will be your support system, able to answer any questions you may have and offering any guidance needed to execute a successful intervention.

-If you have any questions about the Malvern Intervention Model or the Malvern 90-Day Model, or for any other concerns you may have, please give us a call at 610.MALVERN (610.625.8376).
+If you have any questions about the Malvern Intervention Model or the Malvern Model of Care, or for any other concerns you may have, please give us a call at 610.MALVERN (610.625.8376).